-This hasn’t been flying well with all airlines, however – so much so that one major carrier has decided to change the way they approach emotional support animals.
-Air travel giant Delta recently announced that they would be adapting their policies in the wake of an influx of ESAs traveling on their aircraft.
-Delta claims to carry approximately 700 support or service animals daily, totalling close to 250,000 annually.
-As you can imagine, carrying that many animals in a cramped cabin full of people at close proximity has not always gone smoothly; Delta reports seeing an 86% increase in reported animal incidents since 2016, including multiple counts of urination/defecation, acts of aggression or intimidation, and even an attack by a 70-pound dog.
-The airline claims that many people see the emotional support animal laws as a loophole, and acquire an ESA letter from a medical professional just to bring their pet with them when they travel (and avoid paying another fee in the process).
-Delta says this detracts from the plight of genuinely incapacitated people who need their ESAs to function normally.
+This hasn’t been flying well with all airlines, however – so much so that major carriers have decided to change the way that they approach emotional support animals.
+The airlines claim that many people see the emotional support animal laws as a loophole, and acquire an ESA letter from a medical professional just to bring their pet with them when they travel (and avoid paying another fee in the process).
+They says this detracts from the plight of genuinely incapacitated people who need their ESAs to function normally.

 If you’re a genuine patient with an emotional support animal, this should not affect you in anyway.
 Generally, it is good practice to give the airline as much prior warning as possible that you’ll be traveling with an ESA, and even before this new rule was brought in, many considerate owners were practicing it anyway.
 Also, if you’re used to bringing your emotional support animal around with you, chances are it is well-behaved and used to being out in public anyway.
-Delta’s new legislature isn’t surprising, and in a lot of ways, actually benefits well-intentioned ESA owners by providing them with enforced regulations and legitimizing their status.
-As emotional support animals become more widespread as a treatment, it’ll be interesting to see if other big airlines follow Delta’s lead.
+The airlines’ new legislature isn’t surprising, and in a lot of ways, actually benefits well-intentioned ESA owners by providing them with enforced regulations and legitimizing their status.
+As emotional support animals become more widespread as a treatment, it’ll be interesting to see if all airlines follow suit.